Summary from Part 1

 For a few years, the JRF had an interest in climate change but it has waned as the following graph shows.

 The graph is based on Google searches of the JRF website for the terms ‘climate change’ and ‘inclusive growth’.
 It shows an increasing interest in climate change building up to a peak in 2012 and then falling rapidly.
-More explanation is given in the Appendix: Constructing the test.
+More explanation is given in the Appendix: A test for JRF interest in climate change.

 But JRF did commission interesting work